transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

     terragrunt apply --working-dir=deployment/live/aws/codelab/
     ```
     This brings up the Terraform infrastructure (S3 bucket + DynamoDB table for
-    terraform state locking only) and the Trillian Tessera infrastructure: an
+    terraform state locking only) and the Tessera infrastructure: an
     RDS Aurora instance, a private S3 bucket, and connects this bucket to the
     default VPC that your VM should be connected to.